-Volume flow and pressure loss in CTS (Copper Tube Size) and CPVC (Chlorinated Poly Vinyl Chloride) tubes
+Volume flow and pressure loss in CTS - Copper Tube Sized CPVC (Chlorinated Poly Vinyl Chloride) tubes

 Chlorinated Poly Vinyl Chloride (CPVC) is a thermoplastic pipe and fitting material made with CPVC compounds meeting the requirements of ASTM Class 23447 as defined in ASTM Specification D1784.
 CPVC applications are for potable water distribution, corrosive fluid handling in industry, and fire suppression systems.

 Head loss in CTS - Copper Tube Sized CPVC (Chlorinated Poly Vinyl Chloride) tubes:

 - 1 ft H2O = 0.4335 psi = 62.43 Lbs./Sq.Ft.

 - 1 gal (US)/min =6.30888x10-5 m3/s = 0.227 m3/h = 0.06309 dm3(litre)/s = 2.228x10-3 ft3/s = 0.1337 ft3/min = 0.8327 Imperial gal (UK)/min